Dundonald, County Down

-John de Courcey established a keep including a motte-and-bailey in the 12th century.
-This is known as Moat Park and can be accessed from Church Green, Comber Road and the Upper Newtownards Road.

 History

-Dundonald refers to a 12th-century Norman fort, or Dún, Dún Dónaill, that stood in the town.
-One of the largest in Ireland, the man-made hill that the fort stood on is still in existence.

-Although the mound is commonly referred to as 'the moat' this is, in fact, a corruption of the word 'motte' and refers to the fact that this defensive structure was built in the style of a motte and bailey.
+The placename is first recorded as 'Dundouenald' in c.
+1183 and later as 'Dundonnell'.
+It comes from Irish Dún Dónaill, 'Donald's fort', referring to the Norman fort built there when the area was part of the Earldom of Ulster.
+The forename Dónall is of Gaelic origin, thus "it is likely that the place was named from a pre-Norman fort, perhaps on the same site".
+It is one of the largest surviving mottes in Ireland, and stands in Moat Park ('moat' being a corruption of 'motte').

 St. Elizabeth's Church is located beside the moat, with the Cleland Mausoleum in the adjacent graveyard.

 Dundonald acquired rail links to Belfast and Newtownards in 1850, Downpatrick in 1859 and Newcastle in 1869.
 The town was located on the once extensive Belfast and County Down Railway mainline.
-The rail link with Belfast encouraged Dundonald to expand as a commuter town, but in 1950 the railway line running through Dundonald was closed.
+The rail link with Belfast encouraged Dundonald to expand as a commuter town, but in 1950, the railway line running through Dundonald was closed.
 Dundonald railway station was opened on 6 May 1850, but finally closed on 24 April 1950.

 The old railway line has now been converted to the Comber greenway, a pedestrian path running from East Belfast, through Dundonald to Comber.
 In the 1960s, Dundonald was deemed a small village.
-Over the last 10 years Dundonald has seen a spike in housing developments, given its proximity to Belfast, Bangor, Stormont and Ballyhackamore.
+In the late 20th century, Dundonald saw a spike increase in housing developments, given its proximity to Belfast, Bangor, Stormont and Ballyhackamore.

 Demography

-For census purposes, Dundonald is not treated as a separate entity by the NI Statistics and Research Agency (NISRA).
+For census purposes, Dundonald is no longer treated as a separate entity by the NI Statistics and Research Agency (NISRA).
 Instead, it is combined with a large part of east and southeast Belfast to form the "Castlereagh Urban Area".

-A fairly accurate population count can be found by combining the data of the electoral wards that make up Dundonald.
-These wards are Ballyhanwood 1, Carrowreagh, Dundonald, Enler, and Grahams Bridge.
-However, the wards also include part of the countryside surrounding Dundonald.
+At the 2011 census, Dundonald's population was 15,365.